bugorcka/caspad/README.md

 ## What is Caspa Classic

-Caspa Classic is a fork of Kaspa with an ASIC resistance implementation CAS is an attempt at a proof-of-work cryptocurrency with instant confirmations and sub-second block times.
+Kaspa Classic is a fork of Kaspa with an ASIC resistance implementation CAS is an attempt at a proof-of-work cryptocurrency with instant confirmations and sub-second block times.
 It is based on [the PHANTOM protocol](https://eprint.iacr.org/2018/104.pdf), a generalization of Nakamoto consensus.

 ## Requirements